isomerpages/moe-silingpri/_our-experiences/Co Curricular Activities/Sports.md

 *   Our school sent a team of Senior Girls and a team of Junior Girls for the National School Games Competition in 2024.&nbsp; Both the Girls team did our school proud by becoming the Champion in the Tier 2 Competition.

-**Teachers-in-charge:**&nbsp;Ms Tan Si Chin Janice, Ms Yu Sheau Huey, Ms Chew Suet San
+**Teachers-in-charge:**&nbsp;Ms Tan Si Chin Janice, Ms Yu Sheau Huey, Mdm Chew Suet San

 #### Floorball (Boys)